Hadeaji/reading-notes-102/Summery2.md

 using Text Editors is much faster and healthier to coders and improve the quality of life to them

 #### Some Text Editors i consider:
-There is alot of good Text Editors out there such as Sublime Text, Brackets, NotePad++, Visual Studio Code and atom But i myself prefare **Visual Studio Code** because i have some clue about it and it matshs mystyle the most i also may try Atom later
+There is alot of good Text Editors out there such as Sublime Text, Brackets, NotePad++, Visual Studio Code and atom.

+But i myself prefare **Visual Studio Code** because i have some clue about it and it matshs mystyle the most i also may try Atom later